Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-overview.md

 this process is complete, any L2 node can say with confidence that the transaction is part of the cannonical L2 chain and is not subject to a reorg.

-For example, if you were selling your car and a buyer paid you by sending you a USDC on a secure rollup, it would be important to wait until the transaction had reached L2 chain finalization before letting them drive away with your vehicle.
+For example, if you were selling your car and a buyer paid you by sending you USDC on a secure rollup, it would be important to wait until the transaction had reached L2 chain finalization before letting them drive away with your vehicle.